 Proceedings before the Patent Trial and Appeal Board have become a popular strategy to combat assertions of patent infringement.
-Many cases in federal court are now accompanied by a concurrent Inter Partes Review or covered business method proceeding.
+Many cases in federal court are now accompanied by a concurrent Inter Partes Review.
 Plaintiffs who assert their patent must now always be prepared to defend the patentability of their patent in a PTAB proceeding.

 As a defendant, deciding to file a Petition for Inter Partes Review is a major strategic consideration.
 In some cases, filing can be the difference between defeating a patent claim and a business-crushing loss.
 Deciding whether or not to file a petition for IPR must be based on a delicate balance of many strategic and inter-related considerations, including the nature of the patent challenge, the type of technology at issue, the availability of other invalidity defenses at trial, the strength and nature of the non-infringement defense, the costs of the IPR relative to the litigation, the estoppel effects of IPR, and the likelihood of securing a stay of the litigation — to name only a few concerns.

 Harness Dickey attorneys are pioneers and experts in Patent Trial and Appeal Board proceedings.
 Our attorneys were lead counsel for the patent owner in two of the first three Inter Partes Review Final Written Decisions to result in claims being maintained valid by the PTAB.
 Since then, we have handled dozens of IPRs for our clients.
 As experienced experts in both federal court litigation and PTAB proceedings, we offer a complete, world-class skill set with which we develop cohesive strategies for both federal court litigation and related proceedings.
 In those cases where rival companies have already hired other legal counsel for representation in federal court litigation matters, many of our clients come to us to handle or consult on their PTAB matters because of our demonstrated expertise in this practice area.